source-separation/tutorial/book/basics/representations.md

 Many deep learning-based source separation approaches will reduce the sample rate of their input signals (called {term}`downsampling`) to reduce the computational load during training time.
-Downsampling removes high frequency information from a signal, which is seen as a necessary evil to increase the overall performance of an approach.
+Downsampling removes high frequency information from a signal, which is seen as a necessary evil when prototyping models.

 ```{note}
 All of the source separation approaches we will discuss assume that the sample